 - Camp Sequoia (Miramonte, CA)

-Not-Just-Summer Family Camps
+Family Camps in Other Seasons

 A good number of family camps are open not only during the summer but throughout the year, and have special seasonal and holiday packages.
+For example:

 - Hulbert Outdoor Center in Vermont offers a New Year's Family Camp and a Winter Family Camp Weekend in February.